datacrypt-project/hitchhiker-tree/README.md

 See the `doc/` folder for technical details of the hitchhiker tree and Redis garbage collection system.

+### Async support

+We have preliminary async support that has to be selected before macro expansion time by setting `hitchhiker.tree.async/*async-backend*` either to `none` or `core.async`.

 ## Gratitude

 Thanks to the early reviewers, Kovas Boguta & Leif Walsh.